Homemade Ginger Ale

 Ingredients in Homemade Ginger Ale

-• Soda Water – you can use seltzer, club soda, tonic water, or sparkling water as your carbonated water
+• Soda Water – Helps extract all that spicy ginger goodness.
+You can use seltzer, club soda, tonic water, or sparkling water as your carbonated water

 A glass bottle of ginger syrup